 A native of Killeen, Texas, Dr. Hodges holds a BM in Music Education from Tarleton State University and the MM and DMA degrees in Choral Conducting from Texas Tech University.
 While at Texas Tech, Dr. Hodges served as Assistant Director for University Choir and as Choral Department Manager.
 His doctoral research produced a conductor's guide to Charles Villiers Stanford's Three Motets, op.
 38. His principal conducting teachers were Charles Rives, Kenneth Davis, and John Dickson.
 In addition to his service at ETBU, Hodges serves as the Director of Music at Greggton United Methodist Church in Longview.

 Dr. Hodges maintains an active adjudication and clinician schedule, working with area choirs.
 Past guest-conducting appearances include the Texas Baptist All-State Choir, The Heartland Honor Choir at Southern Illinois University at Carbondale, and the Texas Music Educator's Association Region IV Mixed Choir.
-Most recently, Dr. Hodges was selected to participate as a Full Conducting Fellow for the Sarteano Chamber Choral Workshop in Sarteano, Italy, this summer.
+Dr. Hodges was also selected to participate as a Full Conducting Fellow for the Sarteano Chamber Choral Workshop in Sarteano, Italy, during the summer of 2014.

 His professional affiliations include Texas Music Educators Association, American Choral Directors Association, Texas Choral Directors Association, and Phi Mu Alpha Sinfonia.